S. Davies is a business communications coach who gives workshops on how to keep your professional reputation squeaky-clean and drama-free.

 You can't do that!

-That way everyone’s contributions to the discussion will form part of the project's progression, from beginning to end.
+That way, everyone’s contributions to the discussion will form part of the project's progression, from beginning to end.
 Make sure that when the minutes are distributed, people have a chance to clarify or correct any errors.
-If you do speak up and end up in a disagreement with your boss, and then unfortunately get fired from your job, having a record of the conversation may assist you if you choose to talk legal action.
-If you are fired for speaking out and you can demonstrate that your message was delivered in a calm, rational, and deliberate manner, you can challenge the notion that by speaking out you were being insubordinate.
+If you do speak up and end up in a disagreement with your boss and then, unfortunately get fired from your job, having a record of the conversation may assist you if you choose to take legal action.
+If you are fired for speaking out, and you can demonstrate that your message was delivered in a calm, rational, and deliberate manner, you can challenge the notion that by speaking out, you were being insubordinate.

-The way we communicate with others and with ourselves ultimately determines the quality of our lives.— Anthony Robbins
+The way we communicate with others and with ourselves ultimately determines the quality of our lives.

 Speaking your mind shouldn’t lead to being fired for insubordination.
 In fact, disagreements in the workplace can be a sign of healthy communication habits between team members at all levels.

-The approach you take, the choices you make in how you communicate your ideas and the attitude you bring to the table can help you build good rapport with your supervisor, your co-workers and those you supervise and manage.
+The approach you take, the choices you make in how you communicate your ideas, and the attitude you bring to the table can help you build a good rapport with your supervisor, your co-workers, and those you supervise and manage.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.